JonasunderscoreJones/hub.jonasjones.dev/README.md

-# hub.jonasjones.dev
+# Jonas_Jones Hub
-Overview Page for all my services and pages
+A site that links all my Pages and Services for a better overview of the Jonas_Jones Ecosystem.